Find details of private and public fire services.

-All water usage must go through the general meter.
+All water usage for the above activities must go through the general meter.

 Maintenance of a private fire service

 City West Water are responsible for maintaining the water main and the fire service valve up to its outlet flange.